-Tacoma Station Area Plan Zoning prescribed under the Tacoma Station Area Plan will generally remain unchanged except for increased residential density, as shown in Table 3.
-TSA subareas 1-3 will continue to take advantage of the area's strategic location near the Tacoma MAX Station, the Sellwood neighborhood, Johnson Creek and the Springwater Corridor.
-The general purpose of these subareas is to still allow some commercial and residential uses as well as intensive employment uses.
-Design considerations within the TSA subareas 1-3 include the following:
+Tacoma Station Area Plan Zoning

+prescribed under the Tacoma Station Area Plan will be combined into one zoning district.
+The TSA district will continue to take advantage of the area's strategic location near the Tacoma MAX Station, the Sellwood neighborhood, Johnson Creek and the Springwater Corridor.
+The general purpose of the TSA district is to still allow some commercial and residential uses as well as intensive employment uses.

+Design considerations within the TSA district include the following: